 - Participate in the STAR Research Conference (see dates on Program tab);

-- Participate in weekly half-day education workshops at assigned site as part of your work week;
+- Participate in weekly half-day education workshops at your assigned site as part of your work week;

 - Participate in teacher-researcher community-building activities online and in person;